 100. GOSH Cosmetics

 Making a shift to cruelty-free cosmetics is a really big step for humanity.
 If you aren’t aware of the savage treatment these poor animals go through in the name of testing and experimenting, you need to educate yourself on this matter and also those around you.
-That was our list of the best 100 cruelty-free and vegan makeup brands.
-Have you ever tried any of these animal-friendly brands?
+That was our list of the best 100 vegan makeup brands.
+Have you ever tried any of these vegan cosmetic brands?
 Let us know in the comments section below.

 - 10 Best Organic Lipstick Brands You Can Try Today